xenomorphis/cardmage/docs/ConfigReference.rst

 prefix
 ''''''
-The **prefix** content element renders a short text inside the current module.
+The **prefix** content element renders a short text inside the current module and doesn't include a line feed at it's end.

 | All font settings apply for this content element.
 | Prefixes were designed to add short texts with a different formatting in front of paragraph elements.
-Texts rendered
+They share a lot
+  of similarities with the **condition** elements described below, the only notable difference being the missing line feed after a prefix element.
+Each content element succeeding a **prefix** element starts in the same line the prefix ended in.
-  as a prefix shouldn't exceed one line in length.
+| Texts rendered as a prefix shouldn't exceed one line in length.

 Available settings: